 - Command history in interactive mode is not supported.

-Octave is linked with parallel Intel MKL, so it best suited for batch processing of tasks that utilize BLAS, LAPACK and FFT operations.
-By default, number of threads is set to 120, you can control this with > OMP_NUM_THREADS environment variable.
+Octave is linked with parallel Intel MKL, so it is best suited for batch processing of tasks that utilize BLAS, LAPACK, and FFT operations.
+By default, the number of threads is set to 120, you can control this with the

 To use Octave on a node with Xeon Phi: